MariusNielsen/MariusNielsen.github.io/index.md

 ---
 # Who am I

 I am a first-year PhD-student at the math department at NTNU in Trondheim under supervision of Drew Heard.
 My main interests are (higher) category theory, stable homotopy theory and homological algebra.
-These days I am also very interested in spectral Mackey functors.

 Please feel free to contact me on marius.v.b.nielsen (at) ntnu (dot) no